IBMStreams/sample.edge-app-control/README.md

 # sample.edge-app-control

 The objective of this sample is to illustrate the steps involved with developing an Streams Programming Language (SPL) application for the Edge.
 It will start with the application SPL source code, proceed to the application build process, followed by deployment (including configuration) to the edge nodes, and finish with examining the runtime output.

+There are two ways of managing the edge application deployment lifecycles.

+1. Using built-in edge deployment support in Cloud Pak for Data (CP4D)
+1. Using an instance of the IBM Edge Application Manager (IEAM)

+This sample will demonstrate both of these scenarios.

 The sample will also show how the runtime behavior of a Streams Edge application can be configured at deployment time via the following two mechanisms.

 - **_submission time variables_**.
 These are optional, application specific variables that are defined in the application.
 The application code determines how the values passed in for these variables at deployment time affects the behavior of the application at runtime.

 - **_runtime options_**.
 These control more basic built-in capabilities and therefore available for every application.
 The set of supported built-in options are described in [runtime-options](#runtime-options).